Javran/Thinking-dumps/pcph-learn/src/Ch08/NOTES.md

 - We can implement our own exception type by making it an instance of `Exception` typeclass.
   (but the book doesn't seem to give anything about what exactly does the exception hierarchy looks like or how to make use of the hierarchy).
 (TODO)

+- One comment in book: "Exceptions in Haskell can be caught, but only in IO monad.".
+  When programming in Haskell, I have never found this observation.
+Probably because that the type of `catch` and some other Exception-related functions prevents us from doing something wrong in this respect.

+# Error Handling with Async

+- Nothing fancy.
+We are just turning `data Async a = MVar a` into `data Async a = MVar (Either SomeException a)`.
+  So by the time when there is an exception, we will wrap it in the result.

+# Merging

+- Sometimes we might want each of separate actions to put their results in the same `MVar`.
+  By doing so the first completed action will take over `MVar` first and put the result in it.

+- Because all actions have to their results in the same `MVar a`, `a` has to be a sum type.
+  In the book `waitEither` merges 2 events by lifting them into `Either`, and `waitAny` just require all results to be of type `a`, leaving the resposibility of unifying them to users.